freeCodeCamp/freeCodeCamp/curriculum/challenges/german/06-quality-assurance/advanced-node-and-express/use-a-template-engines-powers.md

 Now refresh your page, and you should see those values rendered in your view in the correct spot as laid out in your `index.pug` file!

-Submit your page when you think you've got it right.
+Reiche deine Seite ein, wenn du davon ausgehst, alles richtig gemacht zu haben.
 If you're running into errors, you can check out the <a href="https://forum.freecodecamp.org/t/advanced-node-and-express/567135#use-a-template-engines-power-2" target="_blank" rel="noopener noreferrer nofollow">project completed up to this point</a>.

 # --hints--